 This maneuver is the most sensitive [87%].
 It is done as follows

-- Supine patient with knee flexed at 20-30
+- Supine patient with the knee flexed at 20-30

 - Support and stabilize the patient’s thigh just above the patella with one hand.
-With other hand, hold the limb below knee and try bringing the proximal tibia forward.
+With the other hand, hold the limb below the knee and try bringing the proximal tibia forward.

 An excessive forward motion of the tibia without a firm end point indicates anterior cruciate ligament injury.

 This test also evaluates the soundness of anterior cruciate ligament

 - Place the patient in the supine position, flex the hip to 45°, and bend the knee to 90° and keep the foot planted firmly on the examination table.

 - Sitting on the dorsum of the foot, place both hands behind the knee and try to displace the proximal leg anteriorly.

 - Compare with the opposite side